40net-cloud/fortinet-azure-solutions/FortiGate/Playground/AcceleratedNetworking/README.md

 ## Introduction

-The FortiGate VM's are normally deployed from the Azure Marketplace using the Azure Portal, using ARM/Terraform templates or other types of deployment.
-Sometimes you require a specific VHD's of the FortiGate VM.

-This template will enable accelerated networking automatically and can only be used with FortiGate 6.2.1 and above or FortiGate 5.6.10 and above.
+This template will enable accelerated networking automatically and can only be used with FortiGate 6.2.1, 6.0.6 or 5.6.10 and above.

 ## Design

-In Microsoft Azure, this central security service hub is commonly implemented using local VNET peering.
-The central security services hub component will receive, using user-defined routing (UDR), all or specific traffic that needs inspection going to/coming from on-prem networks or the public internet.

 This Azure ARM template will deploy a single FortiGate VM containing the following components.